vamshireddy/Mighty-Conference/README.md

 Mighty Conferencing Application is aimed to provide a way for professors to connect seamlessly and exchange their ideas in Computer Science Building at Manipal Institute Of Technology

+#### Interaction between client and server ####

+1) Client initiates a socket connection
+2) Client gets the socket descriptor to connect to server
+3) Client will send user name in this format

+	{"AUTH":"akshay$password"} // To authenticate the client name and password
+								// Username and password have to be validated at the client side for checking whether they contain dollar '$'
+4) If the client's details are valid

+	{"AUTH_STATUS":"access"}

+	If the client's details are invalid

+	{"AUTH_STATUS":"deny"}

+	Server send it back to the client.

+5) When someone logs in to the system, server sends the following message to all of the current clients

+	{"NEW_CLIENT":"akshay"}

+   If someone goes out of the system, server sends the following message to all of the clients

+    {"DEL_CLIENT":"vamshi"}

+6) Heartbeack acks are received from the clients on the respective server threads

+    {"HEARTBEAT":"beep"}

+    {"HEARTBEAT":"beepbeep"}

 #### JSON Library (Jansson) ####